manuganji/manuganji.github.io/_posts/2017-05-04-system-design.md

 The working of the system must be transparent to end users.
 Suppose someone made a tool to sum up the values on column A of a table.
 It may happen that total of values in column A and column B come out to be equal during January though in individual rows column A and B differ.
 It maybe convenient to implement a sum on column B and demo the correct answer.
 But that won't stay correct forever.
 At least after January passes.
 But I see such code surprisingly often.

-A transparent system also lets the end user to think of novel ways to use the system _correctly_.
-An opaque system which hides implementation almost always carries bad complex design because it is closed for verification.
+**Revealed Systems** invite end users to use them in novel and _correct_ ways and also aid for redundancy in case they stop working for some reason.
+An opaque system which hides implementation almost always carries bad and complex design because it is closed for verification.

 # Immediate Feedback